scholzj/kafka-enablement-2020/mirror-maker/README.md

 # Mirroring

 This demo is using Mirror Maker between two Kafka cluster on the same OCP cluster, but in different namespace.
+A video recording of this demo can be found here: https://youtu.be/rda8yrd_-mE

 ## Namespaces